 - Take note of the meaning of symbols, figures of speech used, where a literal interpretation will not give a clear interpretation

-Inductive Bible Study Step # 3 – Application
+Inductive Bible Study Method Step # 3 – Application

-This is the final stage of the inductive bible study method.
+This is the final stage of the inductive bible study method in analyzing a passage of scripture during your personal study.
 After you have observed and interpreted the passage you have studied, it is important to apply it to yourself personally.
 Apply it to your everyday life.

 Identify how you can apply the revelations and understanding you have gotten in your life, how you can make different choices, act differently, renew your thought process, drop habits and so on, it is important to be brutally honest.
 If you are falling short, the word of God does not bring condemnation or guilt rather it leads to repentance and transformation.